Church Shopper's Check List

 We do teach confessional baptism and are a baptistic church.

-We do allow for differences of opinion among the body on secondary issues.
+We do allow for differences of opinion among the body on secondary issues (eg. age of the earth/creation days; spiritual gifts; tribulational or millennial views).

 We do reject all perversions and attacks against the Gospel of grace including the New Perspective and the Federal Vision.